Custom print businesses often focus on printing everything, including business cards, photos, and even custom T-shirts.

 2. Underground Printing ($36M/year)

-Rishi Narayan (from Ann Arbor, Michigan, USA) started Underground Printing over 21 years ago.
+Rishi Narayan (from Ann Arbor, Michigan, USA) started Underground Printing about 22 years ago.

 I am Rishi Narayan, co-founder of Underground Printing (UGP), a national custom printing apparel and promotional products provider, headquartered in Ann Arbor, MI.
 UGP offers screenprinting, digital printing, and embroidery on a wide variety of apparel and promotional products.
 We have stores throughout the nation in the heart of communities we serve.
 At UGP, it’s our goal to make your order process as convenient and hands-on as possible.